Musical Instrument Classification using Audio Features and Convolutional Neural Network

 Abstract

-The classification of acoustic instruments is the subject of this research, which utilizes Convolutional Neural Networks (CNNs).
-We employ a dataset from Kaggle that includes audio recordings of the piano, violin, drums, and guitar.
-In the training set, the dataset comprises 700 samples of guitar, percussion, and violin and 528 samples of piano.
+This research classifies acoustic instruments using Convolutional Neural Network (CNN).
+We utilize a dataset from Kaggle containing audio recordings of piano, violin, drums, and guitar.
+The training set consists of 700 guitar, percussion, violin, and 528 piano samples.
 The test set contains 80 samples of each instrument.
-Mel spectrograms, MFCCs, and other spectral and non-spectral characteristics are among the features that can be extracted using the librosa package.
-Three feature sets—spectral-only, non-spectral-only, and a combined set—are employed to evaluate the efficacy of CNN models—various CNNs configurations by adjusting the number of convolutional filters, learning rates, and epochs.
+Features such as Mel spectrograms, MFCCs, and other spectral and non-spectral characteristics are extracted using the Librosa package.
+Three feature sets—spectral-only, non-spectral-only, and a combined set—are employed to evaluate the efficacy of CNN models.
+Various CNN configurations are tested by adjusting the number of convolutional filters, learning rates, and epochs.
 The combined feature set achieves the highest performance, with a validation accuracy of 71.8% and a training accuracy of 76.9%.
-In contrast, non-spectral features achieve 68.4% validation accuracy, while spectral-only features achieve 69.3%.
-These findings demonstrate the advantages of employing a vast feature set for precise classification.
+In comparison, non-spectral features achieve a validation accuracy of 68.4%, and spectral-only features achieve 69.3%.
+These findings highlight the benefits of using a comprehensive feature set for accurate classification.

 Downloads